 The good news is that you can quickly change their perception.
 Offer them some unsolicited and commitment-free help.
 Offer to connect them to a potential new customer for their business.
 Share a strategy that you’ve seen work for their competitors.

-Very often, I hear salespeople complain that they don’t have a good reason to check-in with their prospect.
-Help them!
+Very often, I hear salespeople complain that they don’t have a good reason to check-in with their prospect. real casino slots free Help them!
 An unsolicited offer of help is a good enough reason to make a phone call or send an email.

 Here are a couple of examples….